HappyDitto/Android_FlappyBird/README.md

 #### Stucked when run APP and prompt “waiting for all target devices to come online”

  Tools -> AVD manager -> more -> cold boot now

+#### How to debug in real devices

+1. connect your phone through USB drive
+2. Settings
+3. about this phone
+4. click on building number quickly 7 times
+5. go into developer mode
+6. run your device on Android studio